jhnrckmnznrs/jhnrckmnznrs.github.io/index.md

 ## MATHEMATICAL JOURNEY
 ~~~
 <div align="justify">
 Throughout my studies, I consider differential geometry as the one (area of interest) that got away.
-Topological Data Analysis (TDA) caught my attention through my former supervisor, <a href = "https://dmcsweb.upb.edu.ph/faculty/profile/7">Dr. Paul Samuel Ignacio</a>, and started my master's thesis about a famous tool used in TDA known as persistent homology.
+Topological Data Analysis (TDA) caught my attention through my former supervisor, <a href = "https://dmcsweb.upb.edu.ph/faculty/profile/7">Dr. Paul Samuel Ignacio</a>, and started my master's thesis on quantifying importance of "holes" in data using persistent homology.
 <br><br>
 Some of my friends, including <a href="https://julialang.org">Julia</a>, <a href="https://www.mathworks.com/products/matlab.html">Matlab</a>, <a href="https://www.python.org">Python</a>, and <a href="https://www.r-project.org">R</a>, helped me to overcome obstacles and challenges that continue to arise in this journey.
 </div>